 While the table shows the minimum points required for a donation, reward options might vary based on the charity you want to donate to and the amount you'd like to donate.

 For example, while charity donations made through the Westpac Altitude Rewards program start from 3,350 points, this is only available if you redeem a $20 donation for Good Return.
 A $20 donation to Oxfam or Starlight Children's Foundation costs 3,400 points.

 The dollar value of the reward points you use for a donation also varies between credit card reward programs and the table below gives you a breakdown of the points-to-donation values for the reward programs offered by American Express, ANZ, NAB, St.George and Westpac.

 We've also included details of the average points you could earn per $1 spent with a personal credit card linked to one of these reward programs.
 Keep in mind this is an average based on the earn rates for each personal card that earns rewards, so you could earn more or less points depending on the rewards card you use.

 |Reward program||Points redeemed||Donation value||Donation per point||Avg points earned per $1 spent on purchases||Donation amount per $1 spent||Rank|

 Based on these details, American Express and ANZ offer the most value for money if you want a credit card that lets you use points to contribute to charity.

 Charity credit cards

-Another option is to get a credit card that’s linked to a specific charity.
+Another option is to get a credit card that's linked to a specific charity.
 These cards give you a way to support charity through regular, automatic donations from your account.
-Currently, there are two charity credit cards you can consider:
+Currently, there are 2 charity credit cards you can consider:

 What else do I need to know?